 The driving force of the Oncodistinct Network is firmly its investigator’s think tank which brings innovative clinical research projects.
 To govern and manage the Network, the Oncodistinct steering committee has the responsibility of strategic decisions and is composed of one representative per Oncodistinct center.
 The Oncodistinct coordinating team carries on the decisions of the steering committee and the day-to-day management of activities is supported by research operational teams.

-The Oncodistinct coordinating team is composed of five individuals selected by the steering committee:
+The Oncodistinct coordinating team is composed of six individuals selected by the steering committee: